lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab1.md

 ## Assignment

-Write a program that estimates the temperature in a freezer (in degrees Celsius) given the elapsed time (hours) since a power failure.
+In a file called `lab1.c` in your `csci112_fall2023/labs` directory, write a program that estimates the temperature in a freezer (in degrees
+Celsius) given the elapsed time (hours) since a power failure.
 Assume this temperature ($T$) is given by